Why Busan is the Most Underrated South Korean City

 Another thing that you would love about Busan is that the merchandise here is significantly less expensive than what you’ll find in Seoul.
 There are also numerous discount stores around the city, including Lotte Department and Premium Stores, Lotte Mall, and Hyundai Department Store.

 For a break after a long stroll and sightseeing, there’s the super relaxing Shinsegae Spa Land, which offers saunas, hold and cold spas, as well as Englewood baths and bath pools.
 It has more than 10 theme-specific saunas, including the Turkish Hamam Room, a Finnish Sauna, and the Hardwood Charcoal Room.
-This destination is perfect for solo travellers, couples, or even families with children.
+This destination is perfect for solo travelers, couples, or even families with children.
 There’s definitely something for everybody.

 Underrated No More

-The next time you visit South Korea or even other neighbouring countries, why not have a detour to Busan for a day or two?
+The next time you visit South Korea or even other neighboring countries, why not have a detour to Busan for a day or two?
 Let its points of interest amaze you, and have a Busan adventure you can truly call your own.
 Aside from enabling you to tick one more destination on your bucket list, you will have found a new preferred destination for your much needed R&R, shopping fix, or gastronomic cravings.